abhineet123/MTF/ReadMe.md

     - version 3.2.10 or newer is needed
 * [OpenCV](http://opencv.org/) should be installed.
 	- comprehensive testing has only been done with OpenCV 2.4.13 and 3.3.0;
-	- 2.4.x is recommended for widest compatibility as rare issues with OpenCV 3.x have been known to prevent successful compilation with some configurations (see [Compile/Runtime Notes](#compileruntime-notes) section below)
+	- 2.4.x is recommended for widest compatibility as rare issues with OpenCV 3.x have been known to prevent successful compilation with some configurations (see [Installation Issues](#installation_issues__) section below)
 	- 3.3.x or 3.4.x is recommended for widest functionality
 	- 4.x.x is **not** supported
 	- the [nonfree](http://docs.opencv.org/2.4/modules/nonfree/doc/nonfree.html) / [contrib](https://github.com/opencv/opencv_contrib) module should be [installed too](http://stackoverflow.com/a/31097788) if the corresponding feature detectors and descriptors (SIFT and SURF) are to be available in the feature tracker